top of page

 If that question has stirred within you, you’ve come to the right place.

-👉 If you're new to this topic, read the introductory article: What is Personal Therapy: For Therapy, Counselling and Psychology Professionals Only.
+👉 If you are new to this topic, read the introductory article: What is Personal Therapy: For Therapy, Counselling and Psychology Professionals Only.

 💡Why Is Personal Therapy Essential for a Therapist’s Growth?

-Personal therapy isn’t just about “getting support”—it’s a vital professional and ethical resource.
-Here’s why it matters:
+Personal therapy is not just about “getting support”.
+It is a vital professional and ethical resource.
+Here is why it matters:

 1. Deepening Insight Into the Therapeutic Process